KempnerInstitute/kempner-prometheus-slurm-exporter/README.md

 ## Description

 This repository contains collectors intended to be used with Prometheus to gather and export statistics from Slurm.
 Each collector focuses on a specific aspect of Slurm.
+These collectors were written based on the existing FASRC collectors https://github.com/fasrc/prometheus-slurm-exporter

 ### Kempner Node Status